JoshDoug/Notes/Java/JavaSE/Java-Concepts.md

 Lots of overlap, not sure why there are two pages for basically the same thing.

+## Java Acronyms and Lingo

+* JSE - Java Specification Request
+* JEP - Java Enhancement Proposal
-POJO - Plain Old Java Object
+* POJO - Plain Old Java Object
   * An object that has both attributes and behavior

-JavaBean
+* JavaBean
   * A simple POJO whose only behavior is getters and setters
   * Must have a default nullable constructor to conform to the JavaBean specification

-DTO - Data Transfer Object
+* DTO - Data Transfer Object
   * A JavaBean (kinda) that functions as a transport of data from one layer to another
   * Doesn't need to have a nullable constructor...

-DAO - Data Access Object
+* DAO - Data Access Object

-OSGi - Open Services Gateway Initiative
+* OSGi - Open Services Gateway Initiative

 ## Java Tutorials